2 Days in Kuala Lumpur

 We booked our tour online for 9:00 am, arrived early, and struck up a nice conversation with a young Austrian couple.
 They were on their babymoon, 6 months pregnant.

-Completed in 1996 it was once the tallest building in the world at 451.9 m (1,483 ft).
-The twin towers feature steel and glass facades resembling motifs from Islamic art as a reflection of Malaysia's Muslim religion.
+Completed in 1996, it was once the tallest building in the world at 451.9 m (1,483 ft).
+The twin towers feature steel and glass facades resembling motifs from Islamic art, reflecting Malaysia's Muslim religion.

 The view from the bridge connecting the two Twin Towers in Kuala Lumpur